-We believe there is an urgent need to focus significant effort on Adaptation and Preparation for Resilience now - whilst continuing all Mitigation efforts
+There is an urgent need to focus significant effort on Adaptation and Preparation for Resilience now - whilst continuing all Mitigation efforts

 Hertfordshire's Climate Strategies do not yet reflect the existential nature of these multiple and inter-connected threats.

 It assumes that our way of life will pretty much continue as it is now - but just "greener".